probcomp/programmable-vi-pldi-2024/README.md

 #### Table 1

-For Table 1, you'll see a print out which looks like the following (specific numbers will depend on your runtime environment):
+For Table 1, you'll see a print out which looks like the following (specific numbers may depend on your runtime environment):

 ```
 GenJAX VI timings: